Data handling with Pandas![link image 69](/icons/link.svg)

 serie:a 5.0b 5.0c 5.0d 5.0e 5.0dtype: float64exp(serie) =a 148.413159b 148.413159c 148.413159d 148.413159e 148.413159dtype: float64

-One difference between Series
+A difference between Series

 and ndarrays is that operations between Series

 automatically align the data according to their labels.
-Therefore, calculations can be written without considering whether the Series
+Therefore, calculations can be written without considering whether the involved Series

-involved have the same labels.
+have the same labels.
 If a label is not found in one Series

 serie = pd.Series(5.0, index=["a", "b", "c", "d", "e"])print(f"serie:\n{serie}")print(f"\nserie[1:] + serie[:-1] =\n{serie[1:] + serie[:-1]}")